hellcodes/madelab-cnu/content/_index.md

       # For the Showcase view, do you want to flip alternate rows?
       flip_alt_rows: true

-  - block: markdown
-    content:
-      title: How to Join Us
-      text: Send an email to me with your curriculum vitae.
-    design:
-      # See Page Builder docs for all section customization options.
-      # Choose how many columns the section has.
-Valid values: '1' or '2'.
-      columns: '1'

   - block: collection
     content:
       title: Projects